EntropySynthetica/EntropySynthetica/README.md

 ### Welcome! 🧙🏻‍♀️

 Hi, My name is Erica.
-I do SRE / Sysadmin stuff by day.
+I'm a DevOps Engineer living in the midwest.
 This is my personal account where I store my coding projects and learning experiments.

 <!--
 **EntropySynthetica/EntropySynthetica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.